 In the same passage in Leviticus where the Israelites are instructed to love the strangers who sojourn among them, the Israelites were instructed more globally to “love your neighbor as yourself”.
 Sound familiar?

-By now, a perceptive reader might notice that these questions are rhetorical.
+Let’s consider the bigger picture here.
 Israel was to be an example of God’s law to the nations around them.
 God’s law included a command to welcome, protect and care for strangers, orphans and widows.
-The nation of Israel was to be a shining example for the people around them, just as we (followers of Christ) are to be a shining example of Christ, a City set on a hill for all to see.
+The nation of Israel was to be a shining example for the people around them, just as we (followers of Christ) are to be a shining example of Christ, a City set on a hill for all to see, a light not hidden under a bushel basket.

 And the word of the Lord came to Zechariah, saying, “Thus says the Lord of hosts, render true judgments, show kindness and mercy to one another, do not oppress the widow, the fatherless, the sojourner, or the poor, and let none of you devise evil against another in your heart.”
 But they refused to pay attention and turned a stubborn shoulder and stopped their ears that they might not hear.
 They made their hearts diamond-hard lest they should hear the law and the words that the Lord of hosts had sent by his Spirit through the former prophets.
 Therefore great anger came from the Lord of hosts.
 “As I called, and they would not hear, so they called, and I would not hear,” says the Lord of hosts, “and I scattered them with a whirlwind among all the nations that they had not known….

 The Israelites were scattered because they refused to do as God commanded, and among those express commands was a command not to oppress the sojourners.
-They refused to listen, and they suffered the consequences of God’s wrath because of it.
+They refused to listen, and they suffered the consequences of God’s wrath because of it (just like teh Edomites who refused to let Israel pass).

 “[We] ignore the ethics of the Bible in favor of the linguistics of the Bible, using the linguistics to prove things contrary to the ethics.
 In short, [we] swallow the camel and strain out the gnat.”

-Hoffmeier rests on the fact that most of the verses that command the Israelites to welcome and incorporate strangers into the fabric of the community use the word “Gēr“, which means a temporary dweller, a resident alien, a protected foreigner.
+Hoffmeier tries to rest the case for being tough on immigration on the fact that most of the verses that command the Israelites to welcome and incorporate strangers into the fabric of the community use the word “Gēr“, which means a temporary dweller, a resident alien, a protected foreigner.
 Hoffmeier equates the Hebrew word, Ger, with legal aliens, and the other Hebrew words that are also translated stranger, foreigner or sojourner (Nekhar and Zar)), he equates with illegal aliens.

 Hoffmeier says that the laws keeping immigrants out should be honored.
 I think we would all generally agree that laws should be honored, but what if the laws are unjust?
-What if those laws don’t honor God or His instructions to us?
+What if those laws don’t reflect God’s character or honor the instructions He gave us about how we should live?

-In a Democracy, we the people have some responsibility for the laws that are in place through the people we have elected.
+In a Democracy, “we the people” have some responsibility for the laws that are in place through the people we have elected.
 If those laws are unjust, we have some responsibility to change them.
+We have some responsibility in a land in which we have freedom of speech to speak up.

 The Bible is also full of examples of instances in which men’s laws must be ignored in favor of God’s laws.
 One such example is when the disciples kept preaching the Gospel when they were ordered to stop!

-In a twist of sorts, the word, Zar, is used in Numbers 16:40 to describe an Israelite who is not a descendant of Aaron.
-In Deuteronomy 15:1-3, different laws were applied to foreigners (Zar) living among the Israelites and, in Deuteronomy 17:15, foreigners (Zar) were not to be put in positions of power over the Israelites.
-These distinctions applied to the category of sojourners Hoffmeier asserts should be equated with legal immigrants today.
+There are some examples of different treatment.
+For instance, the word, Zar, is used in Numbers 16:40 to describe an Israelite who is not a descendant of Aaron.
+In Deuteronomy 15:1-3, different laws were applied to foreigners (Zar) living among the Israelites.
+In Deuteronomy 17:15, foreigners (Zar) were not to be put in positions of power over the Israelites.
+The few distinctions we find are limited.
+This one applies only to holding positions of power.
+I think it’s a real stretch to say that the Bible makes any distinction on the basis “legal” and “illegal” standing.

-The terms do have different connotations, as Marinov discusses, but the difference between legal and illegal is not among the different connotations.
-All three words are used of strangers living in and among the Israelites, and the Israelites were commended to welcome them, without distinction, and provide for them.
+The terms Hoffmeier identifies do have different connotations, as Marinov discusses, but the difference between legal and illegal is not among the different connotations.
+All three words are used of strangers living in and among the Israelites, and the Israelites were instructed to welcome them, without distinction, and provide for them.

-It’s no wonder that Jesus carried that theme forward in the parable of the sheep and the goats, and in His admonition to love your neighbor as yourself and in other similar ways.
+It’s no wonder that Jesus carried that theme forward in the parable of the sheep and the goats, in His admonition to love your neighbor as yourself and in other similar ways.
 The larger theme than the gnats we want to strain out is the second greatest commandment!
-That theme is loving our neighbors, including the immigrants.
-Refusing to take them in and to give them safe harbor is not loving them.
+That theme is loving our neighbors, including the immigrants (and even our enemies).
+Refusing to take them in and to give them safe harbor, especially when they are escaping oppressive regimes at home (not unlike our ancestors) is not loving them.

 ξένος (xenos) – meaning a stranger.
 We get the word xenophobia from this Greek word.